 Palestinians dodge ‘giant robot bombs’ in desperate scramble to flee Gaza City

-Remotely detonated explosive-ladened APCs are the latest terror Palestinians describe navigating as Israeli forces push deeper into Gaza City
+Remotely detonated explosive-laden APCs are the latest terror Palestinians describe having to navigate as Israeli forces push deeper into Gaza City

 Panicked families scrambling to flee Israel’s wave of strikes on Gaza City describe dodging “giant robot bombs” as Israeli forces pushed deeper into the city’s urban centres.

-The Israeli military advanced for the second day of its widely condemned offensive into the strip’s largest city, which the military said their tanks and planes had struck over 150 times over the last few days.
+The Israeli military advanced on the second day of its widely condemned offensive into the Strip’s largest city, which the military said its tanks and planes had struck more than 150 times over the past few days.

-Relentless tank and air strikes in the last 24 hours have killed at least 16 people and hit Gaza's only specialist hospital for children, according to Palestinian health authorities who say the death toll in the enclave has reached nearly 65,000 since October 2023.
+Relentless tank strikes and airstrikes in the past 24 hours have killed at least 16 people and hit Gaza’s only specialist hospital for children, according to Palestinian health authorities, who say the death toll in the territory has almost reached 65,000 since October 2023.

-On the ground, families trapped in Gaza City say they are having to navigate terrifying remotely-operated, bomb-packed armoured cars: rigged vehicles that the Israeli media claims its military is now relying on as part of the current ground offensive.
+On the ground, fearful families trapped in Gaza City say they are having to navigate remotely operated bomb-packed armoured cars: rigged vehicles that the Israeli media claims its military is now relying on as part of the current ground offensive.

-“Today we woke up to terrifying sounds from these massive robots bombs exploding in Gaza's neighbourhoods and streets, causing massive destruction,” said Hussein Mansour, 55, who has stayed in Gaza City praying for a ceasefire, as it was too expensive to evacuate his wife and child.
+“Today we woke up to terrifying sounds from these massive robots bombs exploding in Gaza’s neighbourhoods and streets, causing massive destruction,” said Hussein Mansour, 55, who has stayed in Gaza City praying for a ceasefire as it is too expensive to evacuate his wife and child.

-The Palestinian authorities estimate that hundreds of thousands of people could still be in Gaza City despite Israel issuing mass evacuation orders: many cannot afford the $600 it now costs to rent a vehicle and get south.
+The Palestinian authorities estimate that hundreds of thousands of people could still be in Gaza City despite Israel having issued a mass evacuation order.
+Many cannot afford the $600 (£440) it now costs to rent a vehicle to travel south.

-“These robot bombs usually explode at 4am, are extremely terrifying for everyone, especially children,” he added.
+“These robot bombs usually explode at 4am, and are extremely terrifying for everyone, especially children,” added Mr Mansour.

-Jenin Raffia, 23, a mother looking after a family of eight, also described the unmanned vehicles saying “20 booby-trapped robots” had been remotely detonated in the neighbourhood where she was sheltering in Gaza, wiping out swathes of area.
+Jenin Raffia, 23, a mother looking after a family of eight, also described the unmanned vehicles, saying that “20 booby-trapped robots” had been remotely detonated in the neighbourhood where she was sheltering in Gaza, wiping out large areas at a time.

-She said the main road out of Gaza City along the coast was too packed with cars, trucks and donkey carts to get out.
+She said the main road out of Gaza City along the coast is too packed with cars, trucks and donkey carts to get out.

-“One driver told us that our turn would come in three days.
-The situation is catastrophic.”

-Israeli media has reported that Israel’s Southern Command had started using outdated M113 models of Armoured Personnel Carriers that they then rig with explosives and make remotely operational, in a bid to reduce soldier casualties as numbers have soared over the last two years.
+Israeli media has reported that Israel’s Southern Command has started using the outdated M113 model of armoured personnel carrier (APC), which they rig with explosives and make remotely operational, in a bid to reduce soldier casualties as the number being killed has soared over the past two years.

-The M113 model has reportedly been used as the ageing military hardware has faced mounting public criticism for its vulnerability to enemy fire.
+The M113 model is reportedly being used because the ageing military hardware has attracted mounting public criticism for its vulnerability to enemy fire.

-Security sources speaking to Israel’s Maariv newspaper said the military refers to the creations as “suicide APCs” and their main use is for taking out large buildings.
-They are then loaded with several tonnes of explosives, so that just one explosion can create “an extremely powerful shock wave”.
-The Jerusalem Post reported that the Israeli military had now tripled the use of bomb-laced APCS in its current offensive.
+Security sources speaking to Israel’s Maariv newspaper said the military refers to these creations as “suicide APCs”, and they are mainly used for taking out large buildings.
+They are loaded with several tonnes of explosives, so that just one explosion can create “an extremely powerful shock wave”.
+The Jerusalem Post reported that the Israeli military has tripled the use of explosive-laden APCs in its current offensive.

 The Independent asked the military for comment but has yet to receive a reply.

-Israeli Prime Minister Benjamin Netanyahu has pushed ahead with his controversial offensive, despite condemnation from world leaders who are increasingly calling for a ceasefire and hostage release deal.
+Israel’s prime minister Benjamin Netanyahu has pushed ahead with his controversial offensive, despite condemnation from world leaders, who are increasingly calling for a ceasefire and a hostage release deal.
 That only increased after a United Nations investigation concluded this week for the first time that Israel has committed genocide in Gaza.

-On Wednesday, Pope Leo – the first American pontiff – called for a ceasefire in his weekly general audience in the Vatican.
-The European Commission also proposed suspending free-trade arrangements on Israeli goods, although the measure does not yet have sufficient support among the EU member countries to pass.
+On Wednesday, Pope Leo – the first American pontiff – called for a ceasefire during his weekly general audience in the Vatican.
+The European Commission has proposed suspending free-trade arrangements on Israeli goods, although the suggestion does not yet have sufficient support among EU member countries to pass.

-Outside Netanyahu’s residence, family members with megaphones begged the prime minister to agree to an immediate hostage deal, fearing the Gaza City offensive will be a death sentence to their relatives .
+Outside Mr Netanyahu’s residence, family members with megaphones begged the prime minister to agree to an immediate hostage deal, fearing that the Gaza City offensive would amount to a death sentence for their relatives .

 “Could it be that you are bringing these buildings down right now on Gali and Ziv and all the souls left there – the living and the deceased?”

-Liberal Democrat leader Sir Ed Davey used the president’s arrival to call for action on the escalating situation in Gaza, saying he was boycotting a Windsor Castle dinner with the US president in protest.
+Liberal Democrat leader Sir Ed Davey used Mr Trump’s arrival to call for action on the escalating situation in Gaza, saying he was boycotting a Windsor Castle dinner with the US president in protest.

 “My view is that President Trump is the one person in the world who can stop this humanitarian catastrophe.
 He can ring up Prime Minister Netanyahu and stop the fighting and the killing and get food in, and he can ring up the Qatari government and governments in the Gulf and get them to force Hamas to release the hostages.”

-Medical Aid for Palestinians organisation said the Israeli military attacked Al-Rantisi Children's Hospital in Gaza City – Gaza's only specialist hospital for children, which provides lifesaving care for children with cancer, kidney failure, respiratory and digestive diseases.
+The relief organisation Medical Aid for Palestinians said the Israeli military attacked al-Rantisi Children’s Hospital in Gaza City – Gaza’s only specialist hospital for children, which provides lifesaving care for youngsters with cancer, kidney failure, respiratory and digestive diseases.

-But trapped families said they were too scared to take the road through Israeli military positions.
+But trapped families said they were too scared to use the road as it passes through Israeli military positions.

 Join our commenting forum